matt-blackstone/th-gnome/README.md

 Flash instructions for prometheus.
 Use https://web.esphome.io/ Plug device to usb click connect and select the correct com port.
 Flash the bin file.

+On boot the device will create an open WiFi connection with no password.
+Once connected to this you will be automatically directed to a page to configure your wifi details.

 Cost: For a run of 10 boards including assembly except for the XIAO module which will need to be purchased seperatly and hand soldered.

 JLCPCB PCB and assembly with shipping 126.55